SauceLLC/sauce4strava/README.md

  * Promise of reasonable stability

 #### v0.0.7:
- * Normalized power for selections in Analysis tab.
+ * Normalized power for selections in Analysis tab

 #### v0.0.6:
  * Inline comments